Fordi/ember-1.4-site/source/guides/components/sending-actions-from-components-to-your-application.md

-In general, you should think of component actions as translating a _primitive event_ (like a mouse click or an `<audio>` element's `pause` event) into actions that have meaning within your application.
+In general, you should think of component actions as translating a _primitive event_ (like a mouse click or an `<audio>` element's `pause` event) into actions that have semantic meaning in your application.

 This allows your routes and controllers to implement action handlers with names like `deleteTodo` or `songDidPause` instead of vague names